Animal Bites in Emergency Medicine Medication

 Medication Summary

-This is one of most controversial subjects in wound care.
-Remember that proper wound care (inspection, debridement, irrigation, closure, if indicated) reduces infection more than antibiotics.
+Use of prophylactic antibiotics is one of most controversial subjects in wound care.
+Proper wound care (inspection, debridement, irrigation, closure if indicated) reduces infection more than antibiotics.
 In general, low-risk wounds do not require prophylactic antibiotics.
-However, therapy is recommended for high-risk wounds (eg, cat bites that are a true puncture, bites to the hand, massive crush injury, late presentation, poor general health).[15]
+However, therapy is recommended for high-risk wounds (eg, cat bites that are a true puncture, bites to the hand, massive crush injury, late presentation, poor general health).
+[26]

 Antibiotics